-Code Purple = Incident involving Nuclear, Biological or Chemical Agents
+Code Purple = MCI with Nuclear, Biological or Chemical Agents

-In case of an incident involving nuclear, biological or chemical agents possibly requiring victim decontamination, the facility will immediately be put into lockdown.
+In case of a mass casualty incident (MCI) involving nuclear, biological or chemical agents possibly requiring victim decontamination, the facility will immediately be put into lockdown.
 Do not attempt to leave or allow anyone to enter the hospital - this is necessary to avoid contaminants entering the building.
 Building air intakes will be closed; hoods vented to the outside must be shutdown and closed.
 Report to the department that contracted your service and wait for further instructions.